Against Faith

 Why does such a structure survive?
 Not because it tracks truth, but because it signals.
 A self-model that refuses to update confers social predictability: others can rely on its consistency, and communities built on shared commitments prize members whose commitments cannot be argued away.
 Faith signals loyalty, cohesion, identity.
 But the price of that stability is epistemic rot.
 When calibration is punished as doubt, the model loses feedback and becomes self-sealing — incapable of learning, and increasingly confident about it.
 Faith is not courage.
 It is inertia masquerading as conviction.

 That is the definition.
-The interesting question is whether anything survives it — whether there is any case in which a belief held immune to calibration is justifiable.
+Does anything survive it — is there any case in which a belief held immune to calibration is justifiable?
 The apologists have had centuries to assemble their case law.
 Take the defenses one at a time.

 Pragmatic Faith